 Setting out on a trip, we all need supplies (except that one time).
 The Pilgrimage offers the following initiatives to facilitate a good journey:

 An Online Spiritual Formation Group is a private online space for us to interact with the Bible and each other.
-There are four studies a year, meeting privately on Basecamp, with the following basic schedule and general topics:
+There are three to four studies a year, meeting privately on Basecamp, with themes falling under any one of these four major headings:

 Adults of all ages, backgrounds, and beliefs are welcome to join an OSFGroup, with three requirements: